- Setting up a DSPy environment with the Qwen 1.7B model

 Building the Agent

 Now we’ll create our agent using DSPy’s module system.
 Our agent will be a simple query rewriter that takes a user question, rewrites it to be more specific and search-friendly, and then retrieves relevant documents.
+The agent consists of two main components:- A query rewriting module that uses Chain-of-Thought reasoning to improve the original question

 - A document retrieval step that uses our search function to find relevant information